-WHAT’S THE SCOOP?
 Press Mains Farm is located in a peaceful valley, just 20 minutes away from Berwick-upon-Tweed.
 It has four holiday cottages to hire, sleeping from two to six people.

 All the properties are self-catering so you’ll need to stock up on supplies before you arrive.
 Due to the rural location, there are no shops within walking distance.
 The nearest, in Coldingham, is a ten-minute drive away while the closest supermarket can be found in Berwick-upon-Tweed.

 Coldingham is also where you’ll find the nearest pub – The New Inn.
 Dogs are allowed in the lounge bar and the food is excellent.

 Yes!
 Resident farm dog Dug, above, will be on hand to greet you and is always up for making new friends.

-A stroll around the farm itself is great for a little leg stretch but there’s plenty more to see and do nearby.
-Coldingham Bay, four miles up the road, has a lovely dog-friendly beach and from there, you can pick up the Berwickshire Coastal Path and walk for miles.
+A stroll around the farm itself is great for a little leg stretch but there are many more attractions nearby.
+Coldingham Bay, four miles up the road, has a great dog-friendly beach.
+From there, you can pick up the Berwickshire Coastal Path and walk for miles.

 Trying – and failing – to catch a pheasant, long walks in the countryside

 What I loved about Press Mains Farm